At the Transfer step of the wizard, assign infrastructure components to relocate the VMs.

 - If you choose Use the selected backup proxy servers only, you can explicitly select backup proxies that must be used to perform migration.

 - Select which migration mechanism to use: VMware vMotion or Veeam Quick Migration.
 Veeam Backup & Replication can use VMware vMotion only if your VMware license covers this functionality.

-- If you do not want to use VMware vMotion, select the Force Veeam quick migration check box.
+- If you do not want to use VMware vMotion, select the Force Veeam transport usage check box.
 Veeam Backup & Replication will use its native migration mechanism.

 If you use a native Veeam mechanism to relocate a VM, Veeam Backup & Replication suspends the initial VM on the source ESXi host (SmartSwitch) or powers off the initial VM (cold switch) for a short period of time during quick migration.
 For more information, see Quick Migration.